gruncode/A-4km-espnow/README.md

 This project demonstrates a robust esp32-s3 communication system using ESP-NOW protocol combined with principle of spread spectrum i.e frequency hopping over 3 channels.
 Suitable for sending simple commands on off, some data etc.
-The implementation TX a simple alarm broadcast system that works over 4km distances.
+In this example a simple alarm is broadcast.

 4km line-of-sight with 2db antennas.
 Can go to 1.5km with paper antennas line-of-sight.
 Distance reached depends also largely on interference and good earthing on the systems.